jrdegbe/thamesthrive-api/docs/installation/production/services.md

 Segmentation Worker    | Runs defined segmentation process.
 Trigger Worker    | Runs when a profile is segmented and a workflow should be triggered.
 Update and Migration    | Set of workers for system migration and data import.
-Bridges    | Services for collecting data from different channels, bridges transportation protocol to Tracardi event source.
+Bridges    | Services for collecting data from different channels, bridges transportation protocol to ThamesThrive event source.

 ## Collector API